PATTI OBROW WHITE

 for CBS Reports and 60 Minutes, earning three national Emmy awards,

-three Emmy nominations and a George Foster Peabody Award.
+three Emmy nominations, and a George Foster Peabody Award.
 White’s credits have appeared on CBS, ABC, Lifetime, Discovery, Turner and others, producing everything from hard-hitting documentaries to wildlife films to docu-reality series.

-White’s work earned her three Cine Golden Eagles and a Cable Ace award nomination as well.
+White’s work earned her three Cine Golden Eagles and a Cable Ace Award nomination as well.
 As one of ABC’s EXTREME MAKEOVER’s producers, White was promoted to Senior Producer in the final season.
 She was also the Producer and Senior Producer on a LIFETIME reality TV pilot, THE BIG SECRET in 2010.

 FILMSTERS, LLC, in which White is a principal, is a production and development company for documentaries, docu-reality TV, and digital content for the web.
-Filmsters also creates concepts for scripted TV and true stories to film.
+Filmsters also create concepts for scripted TV and true stories to film.
 FILMSTERS production company credits include the 2013 indie feature, JAMESY BOY, starring James Woods, Mary Louise Parker and Ving Rhames.
 Some of FILMSTERS corporate clients for FILMSTERS include Google, Synergics, Pfizer and AT&T.

-White is an Executive Producer of the 2016 feature-length documentary, REVOLVING DOORS, which explores the cycles of incarceration and re-offending for non-violent convicted felons.
-White’s other notable credits include writing, producing and directing the award-winning feature-length documentary, IF I COULD, narrated by Sally Field.
+She was an Executive Producer of the 2016 feature-length documentary, REVOLVING DOORS, which explores the cycles of incarceration and re-offending for non-violent convicted felons.
+White’s other notable credits include writing, producing, and directing the award-winning feature-length documentary, IF I COULD, narrated by Sally Field.
 The production follows an at-risk teen featured in White's "CBS Reports" film, THE WAGON TRAIN TRIAL, twenty years later.
 White wrote and produced the award-winning doc, AMERICA AT RISK: SEEDS OF HOPE for Turner Broadcasting and the Tribune Co., focusing on an abandoned generation of youth, drug and alcohol abuse, and the breakdown of the American family.
 White has earned a reputation for dealing thoughtfully with current event-driven issues concerning the human predicament.

 In 2002, White created and co-founded FILMSTERS Academy, a hands-on